timvink/mkdocs-print-site-plugin/docs/options.md

 `exclude`
 : Default is empty.
 Allows to specify a list of page source paths that should not be included in the print page.
 See [Do Not Print](how-to/do_not_print.md#ignoring-an-entire-page) for more info.
+`include`
+: Default is * to include the entire site.
+Allows to specify a list of page source paths that is then filtered by the exclude options to create a final list that should be included in the print page.